warehouse-web/warehouse/src/pages/events/2020-01-30-portal-001-tracking-the-clothing-of-visitors.md

 location: 'Museum Boijmans van Beuningen, Rotterdam'
 date: 2018-01-13T14:30:00.000Z
 ---
-This launch took the shape of a conversation between Elisa van Joolen, Hanka van der Voet and students from MA Fashion Strategy generation 27 exploring the following: could different garments worn by different people be related?
+A conversation between Elisa van Joolen, Hanka van der Voet and students from MA Fashion Strategy generation 27 exploring the following: could different garments worn by different people be related?
 In what ways are emotional and monetary values of clothing connected?
 To whom does a piece of clothing belong?

 *PORTAL* offers a ‘way in’ to understanding garments from a multitude of overlapping and intersecting perspectives.
 The taped lines of the *PORTAL* map criss-cross the surface of the collective canvas mapping the ways in which our clothing can be a trace of the connections between and intersections of personal, economic, social, cultural and political realms.